 (Timelines refer to receipt of comment letter or permit approval)

 The building permit fee is based upon the total value of the project.

 When do I pay for my permit?

-Plan check fees for projects valued at $1,000,000 and greater are required to be paid upon submittal of the permit.
+Plan check fees for projects valued at $1,000,000 and greater are required to be paid upon application submittal.
 All other permit fees are due when the permit is issued.